jupyterhub/outreachy/docs/source/mentors/project-proposals.md

 # Proposing an Outreachy Project

+This section documents the process of proposing and submitting projects for Outreachy rounds.

 ## Who can submit a project proposal

 Anyone in the JupyterHub community can submit a project proposal by following